Sarah (Trudy) Trudeau

 Trudy was raised in the Ojai Valley, finding growth within herself deep beneath the mud that swallowed her bare feet.
-She believes one of the greatest gifts in her life was the support from her family, to trail off into the field, following her curiosities even at a very young age.
-Closely accompanied by her two goats, she’d travel to the pond to search for tadpoles or carve tunnels within the fields of mustard or follow the bees around the garden.
+She believes one of the greatest gifts in her life was having access to nature and the support from her family to trail off on her own to follow her curiosities.
+Closely accompanied by her two goats, she’d travel to a nearby pond to search for tadpoles or carve tunnels within the fields of mustard.
 Through this freedom to discover, her youthful curiosity and confidence was able to flourish.
 This admiration and respect for her environment continued into her playful adulthood.
-She headed North into the PNW, where she earned her B.S. in Biology while building a career in wildlife conservation and rehabilitation.
+She headed North into the PNW, where she earned her B.S. in Biology with an emphasis in Ecology, while building a career in wildlife conservation and rehabilitation.
 During this time, she found the love and gift of education through her focus on public outreach.
 After 10 years working with wildlife, she decided to turn her efforts fully towards nourishing the connection between our youth and the preservation of our environment.
 She has since returned to Ojai, where she is happily educating, climbing, birding, gardening, backpacking, and continuing to play!

 Amy has been a naturalist/educator/guide for nearly 20 years.
 Her love of nature started in the Southeast in Charleston, South Carolina as she was earning a B.S. in Geology.
 Shortly after graduating she started working at a Nature Center and leading canoeing, kayaking, biking and birding tours along with classes in the nature center.
 After moving out to California to work as a naturalist educator teaching environmental education, she continued to be a kayak guide in the summer and winters.
 The guiding took her to places such as Belize, Panama, San Juan Islands, Wyoming, Baja, Mexico and the Channel Islands.
 She currently lives in Ventura and continues to teach outdoor education through several different organizations in Southern California along with leading hikes with The Nature Conservancy .
 Birding is one of her biggest passions and loves to share that with others.
 Her goal is to spread awareness of the natural environment in order to develop a deeper appreciation and love of the wilderness in hopes of conserving it.